Vegan Deluxe Stuffing

 • Step 9: Add to casserole dish for baking.
 Top with apple slices and sprinkle with cinnamon.

-• Step 10: Bake uncovered at 350 for 40 minutes.
+• Step 10: Bake covered at 350 for 40 minutes.
 For a crispier stuffing, uncover and bake for 15 more.
 If you used a large batch of cubes, bake for another 5-10 minutes (baking time should be at least 55 minutes, longer as needed).

 Notes